tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 <img src="../media/vectors/wtd_doc_navigation_listofparts.svg" style="border: 1px solid #dedede;"/>

-Breaking down a complex system into a list of parts can help simplify the system for users.
+Breaking down a complex system into a list of parts helps simplify the system for users.

 <img src="../media/vectors/wtd_doc_navigation_wholevspart.svg" style="border: 1px solid #dedede;"/>

-If you think about it, with just about any complex system or object, to understand it, users break down the whole into a list of parts.
+If you think about it, with just about any complex system or object, to understand it, you break down the whole into a list of parts.
 It's the first step in wrangling complexity &mdash; converting a complex entity into smaller parts to better understand what's going on.
 That's what the design principle asserts &mdash; "Hierarchical organization is the simplest structure for visualizing and *understanding complexity*."

+Notice that the definition doesn't say hierarchy is a simple structure for organizing complexity.
+It's a simple structure for *understanding* complexity.
+Hierarchy is a semantic tool that communicates meaning.
+It's not just a grouping mechanism; grouping itself is semantic.

 We regularly break down complex systems into hierarchies that list out the parts.
+This listing of parts aids in our understanding of the complex whole.
 Here are some examples:

 * To understand a philosophical theorem, you break it down into assumptions, premises, and conclusions.
-* To understand a company's organization, you might break it down into different departments, groups, and managers.
+* To understand a company's organization, you break it down into different departments, groups, and managers.
 * To understand a product to assemble, you check out the list of parts, tools, and tasks.
 * To understand a story, you break it down into exposition, rising action, climax, and denouement.
 * To understand a conference, you look at the speakers, venue, and schedule.
 * To understand an API, you look at the authentication mechanism, the base URL, a sample request, a sample response.
 * To understand the animal kingdom, you classify animals into birds, fish, reptiles, amphibians, anthropods, mammals, and other groups.

 Our natural action in understanding any complex system is to break the system down into a list of parts, and then analyze how those parts work together.
-That's basically what a sidebar navigation menu is, only instead of one long flat list, the list of parts are often organized into parent-child trees (smaller hierarchies) as it makes sense to do so.
+That's basically what a sidebar navigation menu is, only instead of one long flat list, the list of parts are often organized into parent-child trees (in other words, smaller hierarchies) as it makes sense to do so.

 When users have this larger map of the whole system, with each of its parents logically grouped, this whole can provide meaning to users.
 According to James Kalbach,

 <blockquote>Navigation provides a narrative for people to follow on the web. <small><br/>&mdash; <a href="https://www.amazon.com/Designing-Web-Navigation-Optimizing-Experience/dp/0596528108/ref=sr_1_1?s=books&ie=UTF8&qid=1483721104&sr=1-1&keywords=designing+web+navigation+kalbach">Designing Web Navigation: Optimizing the User Experience</a></small>
 </blockquote>

 A narrative is a story.
-Your hierarchy can tell the story of your information.
+Your hierarchy can tell the story of your information by communicating to users how each part relates to the others.

 ### Avoid deep hierarchies